thomascellerier/tressed/README.md

 </a>
 </p>

-Tressed is a straightforwad pure python library to deserialize and serialize to and from python types.
+Tressed is a straightforwad pure python library to deserialize to and serialize from python types.

 ---